WPI Class of 2025!

-The department is composed of 17 full time faculty, 4 staff, nearly 100 undergraduate majors, and about 25 graduate students.
-Our areas of study that lead to bachelor’s degrees, minors, master’s degrees, five-year BS/MS program, certificates, and a PhD is found on the departmental home page, www.wpi.edu/+physics with clickable links.
-Our program and the success of our graduates has led to the College Factual ranking WPI Physics as #10 out of over 263 Physics programs in the U.S. See rankings at: https://www.collegefactual.com/majors/physical-sciences/physics/rankings/top-ranked/p1.html.
+The department is composed of 19 full time faculty, 4 staff, nearly 100 undergraduate majors, and about 25 graduate students.
+Our areas of study lead to bachelor’s degrees, minors, master’s degrees, five-year BS/MS program, certificates, and a PhD is found on the departmental home page, www.wpi.edu/+physics with clickable links.

-Physics is a foundational science that remains at the forefront of advancing our understanding of the universe as well as developing technologies that makes our lives better.
+Physics is a foundational science that remains at the forefront of advancing our understanding of the universe as well as developing technologies that make our lives better.
 Physicists have a high level of curiosity that drives them to look inside the ‘black box’ of anything that they are studying to understand how it works.
-A deep set of problem solving skills is a result of this curiosity, deep inquiry, and ability to reason that translates to just about any career field that includes physics, other STEM fields, medicine, legal careers, teaching careers, business and entrepreneurship.
+A deep set of problem-solving skills is a result of this curiosity, deep inquiry, and ability to reason that translates to just about any career field that includes physics, other STEM fields, medicine, legal careers, teaching careers, business, and entrepreneurship.

 WPI is a project based curriculum and during your senior year, you will complete your Major Qualifying Project.
 An archive of past physics MQP projects is located at Digital WPI.
 During the MQP, students work with faculty or external organizations on a research topic and culminates with the final report and a public presentation during Project Presentation Day.